GreptimeTeam/docs/docs/user-guide/table-management.md

 ```

-Listing Tables in other database:
+List tables in other databases:

 ```sql
 SHOW TABLES FROM test;